 In January of 1998, he became an editor at The Golfer magazine, a leading lifestyle magazine with a national and international audience.
 During that time, he traveled the world from Iceland to Scotland to South Africa, and in the process played more than 500 courses.
 Sheehan authored the first history of the U.S. Amateur golf championship, which was published by the The Classics of Golf in 2006.

 In addition, he worked on the planning, construction and design of Castle Stuart Golf Links in the Scottish Highlands in 2006 and 2007.
 Ron Whitten, writing in the December 2010 issue of Golf Digest, stated that "Castle Stuart might be the most perfectly conceived and executed design ever built."
-The course is currently ranked #56 in the world by Golf Magazine.
+The course is currently ranked #71 in the world by Golf Magazine.

-Sheehan lives in New Haven with his wife, Amy Terry Sheehan '98, who played lacrosse for the Bulldogs, and his daughters Lucy (born July, 2008) and Annabel (born January, 2011).
+Sheehan lives in New Haven with his wife, Amy Terry Sheehan '98, who played lacrosse for the Bulldogs, and his daughters, Lucy (July, 2008), Annabel (January, 2011) and Caroline (March, 2016).